 Having a proper will in place can make or break the estate planning situation.
 Making a will can ensure that you control your assets, so you’re completely certain what will happen to them.

-Think About the Taxes
+2. Think About Taxes

 While planning your estate, you might come across any number of different taxes.
 Many of these taxes can seem slightly convoluted, making them difficult to understand.